 Observations showed P-Cygni profiles of hydrogen lines, indicating the expansion of the star's shell at a speed of 560 km/s, and iron lines.
 Images from a 60-centimeter telescope in Crimea clarified the coordinates and brightness of the object.

-The discovered star is a thermonuclear explosion on the surface of a white dwarf (the remnant of a star like the Sun that has exhausted its nuclear fuel in a binary system), which is in a binary system with a star that has not yet burned out.
+The discovered star is a thermonuclear explosion on the surface of a white dwarf (the remnant of a Sun-like star that has exhausted its nuclear fuel in a binary system), which is in a binary system with a star that has not yet burned out.
 Hydrogen from the companion star accumulates on the dwarf, triggering an explosion that sharply increases the brightness of the system.
 V691 Serpentis, with its red color due to interstellar dust, is now available for observation through small telescopes.

 The discovery is the second for the MSU team in 2025 after V7993 Sagittarii.
 About ten new stars are found in the Galaxy every year, and each discovery helps to study the evolution of stars.